TBD54566975/web5-js/packages/web5/README.md

 - **`from`** - _`DID string`_ (_optional_): the decentralized identifier of the DWeb Node the query will fetch results from.
 - **`message`** - _`object`_: The properties of the DWeb Node Message Descriptor that will be used to construct a valid record query:
-  - **`filter`** - _`object`_: properties against which results of the query will be filtered:
+  - **`filter`** - _`object`_ (_optional_): properties against which results of the query will be filtered:
     - **`protocol`** - _`URI string`_ (_optional_): the URI of the protocol bucket in which to query.

 ### **`web5.did.create(method, options)`**

-The `create` method under the `did` object enables generation of DIDs for a supported set of DID Methods.
+The `create` method under the `did` object enables generation of DIDs for a supported set of DID Methods ('ion'|'key').
 The output is method-specific, and handles things like key generation and assembly of DID Documents that can be published to DID networks.

 > NOTE: You do not usually need to manually invoke this, as the `Web5.connect()` method already acquires a DID for the user (either by direct creation or connection to an identity agent app).